lllllll-llll-llllll/dlive_videos/README.txt

-autoit script for downloading recorded streams or 'vods' from DLive videos are downloaded into subfolders of the script directory
+autoit script to download DLive vods as mp4 using ffmpeg videos are downloaded into subfolders of the script directory
     (script / username / broadcast / videos)
-the video quality is always highest quality

 instructions:
+    - ffmpeg installed
+    - ffmpeg path environment variable set
-  - change the $url value to the stream you want to download
+    - set $url to the whatever stream you want
     - run